Welcome! A schedule of events and room map are posted at the door of every room the convention uses.

 Open Gaming - The Open Gaming rooms are the centers for play of unscheduled games, with likely overflow to other rooms.
-Any of our large collection of popular games may be borrowed for play by any badged attendee.
+Any of the games in the con's library may be borrowed for play by any badged attendee.
 Just record what you are borrowing on the clipboards near the shelved games.
 A wide variety of table signage is also available to help compatible players find each other.

 In addition to open gaming, Congress of Gamers has many types of scheduled gaming.
 At this convention, to join any scheduled game, you just need to:

 Party/Social Games - This convention has an area reserved for Party Games.
 These games are easy to learn, fun to play, and spawn smiles and laughter.
 Each of these games is taught and coached during play.
 Just show up at the scheduled time and join the fun.

 Tournament games - The Congress of Gamers includes many scheduled games which are part of an overall tournament, with scoring and prizes, but anyone can join any game.
-You just need to be familiar with the game.
-Many of these games will be preceded by a demo, or will have a learning game led by a volunteer.
+You just need to be familiar with it.
+Some of these games will be preceded by a demo, or will have a learning game led by a volunteer.
 Just check the posted tournament schedule and go to the room at the time specified.
 If you are new to board gaming, this may be a challenging activity.